sifank/NexDome_Beaver/README.md

 - If these values are zero, click on the 'Find Home' button to initialize them
 - Safe Voltage is the level at which the rotator will execute it's shutter safety proceedure and close the shutter.
 - To open or close the shutter, see the Main Tab.

+To enable or disable automatic shutter opening and closing when dome goes to into or out of the Park position, see the Options Tab.

+After settings the parameters above, go to Options tab and click Save in Configurations so that the parameters are used in future sessions.

 Presets Tab
 -----------